 Amazonian boat journeys are always interesting and species we are likely to encounter on the journey today include Cocoi, Great, Snowy and Western Cattle Egrets, Greater Yellow-headed, Black and Turkey Vultures, Roadside Hawk, Yellow-headed Caracara, Pied and Collared Plovers, Large-billed and Yellow-billed Terns, Smooth-billed Ani, Sand-colored Nighthawk, Amazon Kingfisher, Swallow-winged Puffbird, Chestnut-eared Aracari, Drab Water Tyrant, Grey-capped Flycatcher, Great Kiskadee, Tropical Kingbird, Bare-necked Fruitcrow, Grey-breasted Martin, White-banded Swallow, Violaceous Jay, Giant Cowbird and of course Blue-grey and Palm Tanagers.

 When we finally reach Shiripuno we are going to be ‘completely away from it all’ in this remote lodge where no sounds of generators overwhelm the sounds of the forest and where there are no urban lights to taint the glory of the night sky.
-There will just be us and nature.
 Now, this is true wilderness!

 Amazonian Ecuador: Days 6-8 One of the main attractions of Shiripuno Lodge is the superb trail system running through rolling terra firme forest.
 We will devote most of our time to this exciting, bird-rich Amazonian habitat, which dominates the landscape at Shiripuno.